mnot/I-D/draft-nottingham-http-structure-retrofit.md

 # Mapped Fields {#mapped}

-HTTP fields with the following names can have their values represented in Structured Fields by mapping them into its data types and then serialising the result using an alternative field name.
+Some HTTP fields can have their values represented in Structured Fields by mapping them into its data types and then serialising the result using an alternative field name.

 For example, the Date HTTP header field carries a string representing a date: